flapjack/flapjack-diner/README.md

 ---

-Return a list of monitored entities, and their statuses for all associated checks:
+Return an array of monitored entities, and their statuses for all associated checks:

 ```ruby
 Flapjack::Diner.entities